Thomas' Birthday Adventures Presents

 How hard is this trail, really?

 Honestly?
-You will be reminded you are strong.
-The Duck Lake Trail is roughly 7.6 miles out and back with about 1,200 feet of elevation gain over varied terrain.
+This path will serve as a reminder of the strength within you.
+You will be filled with a sense of pride and honor upon achieving completion.
+The Grove Creek + Battle Creek Loop is roughly 8 miles round trip with about 2,611 feet of elevation gain over varied terrain.
 The trail is well-defined and regularly traveled.
-The altitude is the wildcard — starting near 10,000 ft means your lungs will notice.
-If you are coming from lower elevation, well, don't get in your head about the breathing — you are still in great shape.
+The climb is the wildcard — 2,600 ft of gain in the first half is sustained, and your quads will absolutely have something to say about it.
+If you are not used to that, don't get in your head about it.
 We will move at a group pace and keep it fun and friendly.
 I'm hella patient with new people.
 Nobody gets left behind.
 This is a birthday party, not a time trial. although I may choose to do a time trial leading up to the trip if anyone wants to join that, lol.

 What is the weather like in early June at this elevation?

-The Uintas in early June are spectacular and should be respected.
-Expect warm days (55–68°F at the trailhead, cooler at altitude), very cold nights (25–40°F at camp), and afternoon thunderstorms that build fast and arrive with conviction.
-Bring layers for every scenario because you will use all of them within the same afternoon.
-Snow patches near Duck Lake are possible in early June.
-The mosquitoes emerge around snowmelt and are enthusiastic.
+The Wasatch foothills in early June are spectacular.
+Expect warm days (65–80°F at the trailhead, a touch cooler in the canyon shade), cool nights (40–50°F at camp), and afternoon thunderstorms that build fast and arrive with conviction.
+Bring layers for every scenario because mountain weather changes its mind a lot in an afternoon.
+The mosquitoes come out near Battle Creek and Grove Creek and are enthusiastic.
 Pack bug spray.

 I have never backpacked before.
 Should I come?